callahanchris/callahanchris.github.io/source/_posts/2014-07-10-lessons-from-refactoring-tic-tac-toe.markdown

 ### Make Smaller Methods

-Small methods are the bedrock of highly readable and consise code.
-Until reading [POODR](http://www.poodr.com/) and listening to [Avi Flombaum's](https://twitter.com/aviflombaum) lectures, I had no idea that methods could actually be more useful if they were reduced to accomplishing only one purpose.
-This is known as the single responsibility principle, and when applied to methods, it means that each method should only do one thing.
-A litmus test for this is to ask: "What does this method do?"
-If there are any "and"s or "or"s in the response, your method might be shouldering multiple responsibilities.
+Small methods are the bedrock of semantic, abstract, and reusable code.
+Until reading [POODR](http://www.poodr.com/) and listening to [Avi Flombaum's](https://twitter.com/aviflombaum) lectures, I had no clue about the value of the single responsibility principle.
+When applied to methods, the single responsibility principle means making methods that accomplish only one purpose.
+A good litmus test is to ask: "What does this method do?"
+If there are any "and"s or "or"s in the response, the method might be shouldering multiple responsibilities.

 Aside of making your code more readable and consise, breaking methods down to smaller and smaller units has an additional (and unexpected) benefit: the emergence of seredipitous recombinations.
 After breaking down methods into atomic units, you often find that you are able to reuse these methods in contexts outside of that in which you originally designed the method.

 It was awesome being able to apply these ideas to my tic tac toe game.
 I feel much more confident using smaller methods now.

-Here is an example from my original tic tac toe game of the `empty_spaces` method that determined how many empty spaces are left on the board.
-Warning: I *really* did not know how to code when I wrote this program.
-Just be thankful I'm not pasting in the 160(!) line method I had in the original program.
+Here is an example from my original tic tac toe game of the `empty_spaces` method that determines how many empty spaces are left on the board. [*Warning: I really did not know how to code when I wrote this program.
+Just be thankful I'm not pasting in the 160(!) line method I had in the original program.*]

 ```ruby
 def empty_spaces